abroksa/abroksa.github.io/_posts/2022-6-13-AWS-Secrets-Manager-Vs-Parameter-Store.md

 title: AWS Secrets Manager Vs. Parameter Store
 published: true
 ---
 While studying for the AWS Sys-Ops exam, I became pretty confused about the difference between Secrets Manager and Systems Manager Parameter Store.
 They both seem to do the same thing: store secrets for your AWS account.
 They also have incredibly similar names, which further obfuscates their differences (and makes it really easy to commit typos when referring them in documentation).
 I needed to delve deeper into the differences in order to understand the best use case scenario questions on the exam.
-After a more detailed examination, I found quite a few differences between the two and formlated some general rules for which to use them.
+After a more detailed examination, I found quite a few differences between the two and formulated some general rules for which to use them.
 Follow me if you would like to better understand these AWS services.

 ### In general:
 Systems Manager (Parameter Store)